afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 feature many sounds like sh/zh and other constant clusters that make them sounds somewhat similar especially if are not paying much attention.

-However, there is one similarity in (slang) Spanish and Portuguese languages I
-noticed: the frequency of the AO diphthong.
+However, there is one similarity in (slang) Spanish and Portuguese languages: the frequency of the AO diphthong.
 I always wondered why Maluma sings 'ya que estoy tomA'O' even though he's Colombian.
 I currently suspect this A'O thing is a Brazilian influence on the Latin Spanish to make it sound cool.
 Coincidently same A'O diphthong can be heard in the Galician accent, language most similar to Portuguese.
 Satisfying when all pieces fit.

 I digressed.
 Lisbon itself turned out be smaller in the population size than I thought it would be.
 Hosting just 500 thousand inhabitants - it is only 30%